Facebook reports BBC journalists to police over child porn investigation

 Facebook (FB, Tech30) agreed to do an interview, but only if the BBC would provide examples of the material, which included Facebook pages explicitly for men with a sexual interest in children and Facebook groups with names like "hot xxxx schoolgirls."

-One particularly disturbing image appeared to be an taken from a video of child abuse, the BBC said.
+One particularly disturbing image appeared to be taken from a video of child abuse, the BBC said.

 When the BBC complied with Facebook's request to send the material, the social network responded by canceling the interview and reporting the network's journalists to the U.K.'s National Crime Agency.